bassettmason/flask-web-template/README.md

 7. You should now see your deployed web app running live.

 **Note**: Always test new deployments to ensure they work as intended and address any potential issues before promoting them to production environments.

+## Step 15: Test Code Locally

+To test your code locally using the terminal within Codespaces:

+1. Open the integrated terminal within your Codespace (typically located at the bottom).
+2. Install Flask by entering the following command: `pip install flask`
+3. Run the following command to test in the codespaces webview: `python main.py`
+4. An option in the bottom right will appear to open the webview
+5. Now step by step change and add filenames and add your code to project while testing in webview